-Go to www.fafsa.gov and select "Start a New FAFSA."
+Go to www.fafsa.gov and select "Start a New FAFSA" or, go mobile by downloading the myStudentAid app!

 You must complete a FAFSA application in order to receive any federal assistance, be it a Pell grant or a Federal Student loan that must be repaid.
 This FAFSA application step cannot be omitted.
 If you have never completed a FAFSA application in the past, or if you previously had a PIN number that you used to sign your federal aid application, you will now be required to create a FSA ID prior to being able to complete your application.
 Instructions for creating a new FSA ID are located below.